stevleibelt/General_Howtos/network/net.md

 # scan for nearby ESSID
 iwlist wlan0 scan

+# use netctl

+do not put your wifi in an "up" stage (ip link set wlan0 down), otherwise, no connection possible.

 # connect with wpa
 ## backup current wpa file
 mv /etc/wpa_supplicant.conf /etc/wpa_supplicatn.conf.original